-The Corporation employed 560 employees as at December 31, 2020.
+The Corporation employed 553 employees as at December 31, 2021.
 The organized employees of FBC are represented by the IBEW and MoveUP unions.

-IBEW represents employees in specified occupations in the areas of generation and transmission and distribution.
-The collective agreement with IBEW expires January 31, 2023.
+The collective agreement between the Corporation and Local 213 of the IBEW was ratified in February 2021 and expires on January 31, 2023.
+The IBEW represents employees in specified occupations in the areas of generation, transmission, and distribution.

 There are two collective agreements between the Corporation and MoveUP.
-The term of the first collective agreement with MoveUP, representing employees in specified occupations in the areas of administration and operations support, expires on June 30, 2023.
-The term of the second collective agreement with MoveUP, representing customer service employees, is April 1, 2017 to March 31, 2022.
+The first collective agreement, representing employees in specified occupations in the areas of administration and operations support, expires on June 30, 2023.
+The second collective agreement, representing customer service employees, expires on March 31, 2022.